LaurePiechaczyk/Hackathon-nov-21/README.md

 The aim of this website is to help the general public to better understand breast cancer, basic cancer research and to facilitate communication between researchers and patients, patients' families or anyone interested in the subject.

 ## Target audience
+General public interested in breast cancer research, and in particular patients and families of breast cancer patients.

 ## UXD